Exeter-Diabetes/CPRD-Liz-intership-files/Codelist_creation/README.md

 # Codelist Creation

-This contains all the files relating to my codelist creation, including notes on how I created each list, scripts I used, the actual codelists themselves, and any codelists sourced online.
+This contains all the files relating to my codelist creation, including notes on how I created each list, scripts I used to create them, the actual codelists themselves, and any codelists sourced online.

 I made codelists for the following conditions:
 * Foot infections and ulcers